⚑

 People Also Ask

-Q1.
-Can this Unicode Converter handle emojis correctly?

 Q2.
+Can this Unicode Converter handle emojis and special symbols?

-How do I know which encoding to choose for my input?
+Q4.
+How do I know which “Input Encoding” to choose?